 Monthly Meetings: 7-9 P.M. on the third Tuesday of each month at the Seattle First Baptist Church, 1111 Harvard Avenue.
 Enter through the sliding glass doors at the main street-level entrance on Harvard Ave.
 Paid parking is available on the street or in the parking lot on the west side of the church ($5 plus tax).
 Consider carpooling or taking public transportation.
 The church is a few blocks from the Capitol Hill light rail station.

-Note: Because of the coronavirus, our March meeting will be held via Zoom.
+Note: Because of the coronavirus, our monthly meetings will be held via Zoom until further notice.
 Please contact us to get the Zoom link.

 Contact Us: email@example.com

 Members, Send Us Your District Info: Go to https://www.kingcounty.gov/depts/elections/elections/maps/find-my-districts.aspx, put in your voting address, copy what comes up as “My Voting Districts,” and send it to us at firstname.lastname@example.org.

 What We Do

 We work with and support Seattle city council members and the Seattle Office of Sustainability and Environment (OSE) to implement a comprehensive, robust, equitable, and measurable climate action plan (CAP) to reach the greenhouse gas (GHG) reduction targets set by the King County-Cities Climate Collaboration.
 This includes advocating for issues such as better public transit, electrified transportation, and a path to transitioning building heating from fossil fuels to electricity generated from renewable energy sources.

 PCA-Seattle is a member of the countywide PCA Coalition, whose mission is to help local governments develop and implement comprehensive CAPs to reach the GHG reduction targets set by the King County-Cities Climate Collaboration (K4C).
 So, we also meet with the four (out of nine) King County council members who represent areas of Seattle.